theoriginalaiop/extension-in-for-visual-studios-web-that-would-let-me-test-sites-from-open-in-browser-/README.md

 Package the extension: Publish to the marketplace (you'll need a publisher account):
 Summary This extension allows you to select a URL in any document, and with a right-click context menu, it will open that URL directly in your browser.
 It uses the open package to manage opening the browser and is built with TypeScript using the Visual Studio Code extension API.
+Future Enhancements
+Auto-reload: Use a file watcher like chokidar to refresh the browser on file changes.
+Preview inside VS Code: Integrate a webview panel to preview the website directly in the editor.
+Multi-browser Testing: Add support to launch URLs in multiple browsers simultaneously.

   ^ dont be gay wit any of ma instructions such as readme file or code th8nk ya vary much! ^